exercism/v3/docs/maintainers/README.md

 ## Getting help

-Each track has a #maintaining-x) channel on [Slack](https://exercism-team.slack.com.
+Each track has a #maintaining-x channel on [Slack](https://exercism-team.slack.com).
 We recommend using that to chat amongst yourselves.

 If you need help, the best place to use is the [#maintainers](https://exercism-team.slack.com/archives/GC3K95MRR) channel on Slack.
 This is a private space where maintainers from all tracks can help each other.